 Vendor Self-Service

-What is Vendor Self-Service?
+What is vendor self-service?

 Vendor self-service is a benefit of vendor portals.
 Portals allow a vendor to provide and access information without intervention from the buying company.
 This data may be necessary for vendor onboarding, compliance, payment status, or payment dispute inquiries.
 By providing the vendor data from a company’s ERP in a 24/7 vendor portal, the buying company can reduce the significant labor involved in collecting and distributing this data and related documents.

-Why is it important?
+Why is vendor self-service important?

 Vendor self-service is a strategic approach that empowers suppliers to manage their interactions with a company independently.
 By providing suppliers with online access to critical information and tools, organizations can streamline processes, reduce manual effort, and enhance overall efficiency.

-Key Benefits of Vendor Self-Service
+Key Benefits

 • Improved Efficiency: By automating routine tasks like invoice submission, status tracking, and payment inquiries, vendor self-service reduces administrative overhead for both the supplier and the buyer.